 - Wild Betta are dull brown and green in color,

 - Betta fish can breadth air through the atmosphere.

-- Betta fish can survive for short period of time out of the water until they are wet,
+- Betta fish can survive for a short period of time out of the water until they are wet,

-- Male betta guard the bubble nest and their offspring,
+- Male Betta guard the bubble nest and their offspring,

 - Betta build bubbles nests,

-- Betta fish are not only beautiful, they are also useful.
+- Betta fish are not only beautiful, but they are also useful.
 According to Top10Zen, its fins contain nerve cells, muscles, and even taste buds!

 - The male Bettas are the true “seekers” of the two, since the females are smaller with fins and body, and are a dull gray-green color,